Biologic Disease-Modifying Drugs for Thyroid Eye Disease

 - Decreasing the number of some cells or blocking activators of cells involved in inflammation

 Examples of biologic disease-modifying drugs used for TED

-As of September 2021, Tepezza® (teprotumumab-trbw) is the only biologic DMD approved by the U.S. Food and Drug Administration (FDA) to treat TED.
+As of 2023, Tepezza® (teprotumumab-trbw) is the only biologic DMD approved by the US Food and Drug Administration (FDA) to treat TED.
 Tepezza is a monoclonal antibody.
 Monoclonal antibodies work by acting like proteins made by your immune system.3

 Tepezza blocks the insulin-like growth factor-1 (IGF-1R) receptor in the body.
 IFG-1R is involved in the growth of muscle, fat, and connective tissue cells.
 Too much growth of these cells causes the symptoms of thyroid eye disease.4